 - Applicable job experiences (e.g., successfully created and integrated e-commerce sites with payment API’s like PayPal, etc.);

 It’s best to keep your resume to one page.
-Also, remember to list only your relevant skills and qualifications for the job.
+Also, remember to list only your relevant skills and qualifications for that software development job.
 Core skills will trump wide skills when you apply for the job.

 Does this sound like you?
 Are you up for putting your skills to the test and trying out a flexible and rewarding career as a remote software developer?
 Sign up on the Remote Staff platform today and let us show you how.